CSheja/Student-Finance-Tracker/README.md

 License

-This project is licensed under the MIT License.
+This project was created for educational purposes as part of a class assignment.
+You are free to view and use the code for learning and non-commercial academic use.